 14.4 On downwind starts, spinnakers shall not be hoisted before clearing the starting line.

-14.5 Competitors in the John Zsolt Single Handed Race must wear a safety harness and PFD.
-It is strongly recommended that skipper wear a safety harness and be attached to their boat at all times.
+14.5 Competitors in the John Zsolt Single Handed Race must wear a PFD.
+It is strongly recommended that skippers wear a safety harness and be attached to their boat at all times.
 Wearing a safety harness is left to the discretion of individual skippers.

 15 REPLACEMENT OF CREW OR EQUIPMENT

 15.1 The use of an Autohelm/Autopilot is permitted during any TYC race.